275 Notre Dame West. Mtl, QC 514 288 4288 email@example.com

 tRADITIONAL SEAFOOD SINCE 1934

-Chez Delmo first opened in 1934 just up the street from where it is now.
+It was in 1934 that Mr. Delisle and Mr. Morissette first opened Chez Delmo just up the street from where it is now.
 Back then it had 3 floors; a seafood restaurant on the main floor, a gaming house on the 2nd and brothel on the 3rd.

 In 1964, Mr. Roland Périsset took over the operation and closed the 2 top floors.